MedSegX/MedSegX-code/README.md

 ### 🏗️ Training

-After preparing the whole MedSegDB according to [DATA.md](docs/DATA.md), you can use the following command to train MedSegX:
+After preparing MedSegDB according to [DATA.md](docs/DATA.md), you can use the following command to train MedSegX:
 ```bash
 python pretrain.py \
     --checkpoint ./playground/SAM \